kotarou3/ffxiv-arena-images/README.md

 for creating pictures for guiding people's positions

 ## General
-Scale is 50 pixels = 1 metre/yalm
+Scale is 50 pixels = 1 metre = 1 yalm

 Some textures are wrong (mostly repeating floor textures), but floor markings should be correct.
 Effects and skybox are not included